Henry Westman Richardson

-Henry Westman Richardson (July 21, 1855 – October 27, 1918) was a Canadian businessman and Senator.
+Henry Westman Richardson (July 21, 1855 – October 27, 1918) was a Canadian businessman and member of the Senate of Canada.

 He was the head of James Richardson and Sons, a commodities firm based in Kingston, Ontario that was founded by his father which handled virtually all of Canada's grain exports to the United Kingdom during World War I. Richardson became president of the firm following the death of his brother, in 1906.
 He was president until his own death in 1918.

 Richardson also sat on the boards of directors of several railway companies as well as Dominion Canneries.
 He was a member of the Boards of Trade in Toronto, Montreal and Winnipeg.
 He was an Alderman in Kingston and President of the Board of Education.

 He was appointed to the Senate of Canada on 22 January 1917 and sat as a Conservative until his death a year later.

 Early life

 Henry Westman (a misspelling of Wartman) Richardson was born the son of James Richardson and Susannah Wartman on 21 July 1855 in Kingston.
 He attended Kingston Collegiate Institute.
 On 14 April 1885, he married Alice Ford, daughter of R.G.
 Ford of Kingston.
 Together they had three daughters and three sons.